-The University Libraries offer two important resources for students needing additional orientation to academic integrity.
+The University Libraries offer important resources for students seeking additional orientation to academic integrity.

 Students should consult syllabi, their instructors, and in relevant circumstances their advisors for information about specific policies on academic integrity in courses or other academic exercises such as comprehensive/qualifying examinations, theses, and dissertations.

-Graduate students may access additional information on Academic Integrity, Conduct, and Research Regulations via the Graduate Education website.
+Graduate students may access additional information on Academic Integrity, Conduct, and Research Regulations via www.albany.edu/graduate/index.php.